-Some clothes words only exist in the plural, e.g. jeans, leggings, pyjamas, shorts, trousers, tights.
-These words cannot be used with a, e.g. NOT a trousers.
-If Sts want to use an indefinite article, they should use some, e.g. I bought some trousers / some shoes.
+Some clothes words only exist in the plural, e.g., jeans, leggings, pajamas, shorts, tights.
+These words cannot be used with a, e.g., NOT a pajamas.
+If Sts want to use an indefinite article, they should use some, e.g., I bought some pajamas I some shoes.

-You could also teach a pair of, which is often used with plural clothes words, e.g. a pair of trousers.
-Other words for clothes, e.g. footwear, socks, and gloves are usually plural, but can be used in the singular.
+You could also teach a pair of, which is often used with plural clothes words, e.g., a pair of pants.
+Other words for clothes, e.g., shoes, socks, and gloves are usually plural, but can be used in the singular.